kamanashisroy/onubodh/README.md

-This is artificial intelligence library
+This is an artificial intelligence library